-- If the value of current votes is greater than or equal to quorum votes, the member continues running or resumes (if it had been in a suspended state). - If the value of current votes is less than quorum votes, all of its I/O is suspended and all network interfaces except the Memory Channel interfaces are turned off.
-No commands that access a clusterwide resource work on that member.
-The member may appear to be hung.
+- If the value of current votes is greater than or equal to quorum votes, the member continues running or resumes (if it had been in a suspended state). - If the value of current votes is less than quorum votes, all of its I/O is suspended and all network interfaces except the cluster interconnect interfaces are turned off.
+No commands that access a clusterwide resource will work on that member.
+The member might appear to be hung.

-This state is maintained until sufficient votes are added (that is, enough members have joined the cluster or the communications problem is mended) to bring current votes to a value greater than or equal to quorum votes.
+This state is maintained until sufficient votes are added (that is, until enough members join the cluster or the communications problem is mended) to bring current votes to a value greater than or equal to quorum votes.

-Note that the comparison of current votes to quorum votes occurs on a member-by-member basis, although events may make it appear that quorum loss is a clusterwide event.
+The comparison of current votes to quorum votes occurs on a member-by-member basis, although events may make it appear that quorum loss is a clusterwide event.

-Depending upon how the member lost quorum, you may be able to remedy the situation by booting a member with enough votes for the member in quorum hang to achieve quorum.
+Depending upon how the member lost quorum, you might be able to remedy the situation by booting a member with enough votes for the member in quorum hang to achieve quorum.
 If all cluster members have lost quorum, your options are limited to booting a new member with enough votes for the members in quorum hang to achieve quorum, rebooting the entire cluster, or using the troubleshooting procedures discussed in the Cluster Administration manual.